 Each student works under the supervision of a chosen professor who guides the selection of a thesis topic, use of resources, methodological component, quality of analysis and execution, and literary calibre of the final version.
+A student should have an appropriate course background in the selected thesis topic.
+Second readers will be selected on the approval of the thesis topic and consulted with the submission of the first chapter.
 Required for all honours students.
 Six credits.